 - Cut Out Confectionery: You should reduce the detoxifying burden of your lymphatic system by avoiding sugary processed additive-laden foods (ready meals, fizzy drinks, confectionery).
 There is no time like the present to give cooking from scratch a try!
 CoVID19 has confined us mostly to home, why not use the time to improve your cookery skills and diet.

 - Face your face: Jade rollers have been used for thousands of years to improve the skin’s health and radiance.
-Now available from most high street and online beauty retailers, jade rollers help stimulate lymphatic drainage whilst improving skin elasticity.
+Now available from the highest street and online beauty retailers, jade rollers help stimulate lymphatic drainage whilst improving skin elasticity.
 They reduce puffy cheeks and under-eye bags.
 After cleansing and toning, smooth a few drops of facial oil over your skin.
 The oil helps the facial roller to glide across the skin more easily.
 And, the roller helps the oil absorb more effectively into the skin to increase its benefits.
 Store the roller in the fridge for a short time before use for extra cooling effects.
 Have you ever tried face yoga?
 It DOES exist.
 I give face yoga classes to my private coaching clients!
 If you haven’t tried face yoga before don’t hesitate to drop me an email to find out more!

 A healthy lymphatic system requires movement through exercise or specialist lymphatic drainage massage, good nutrition, and lots and lots of water to keep it flowing freely!